Chris1221/tll/README.md

     (Hint: allow people to create a new variable to hold the loop counter's current value.)

 4. Explain how the table `OPERATIONS` is constructed.

+    - This is basically the same as the macro in C, a little different in its logic though.
+It looks for functions in the global scope (didn't know you could call .items in the globals function) if their name starts with "do_"

 5. Several of the instruction functions started with `assert` statements, which means that users get a stack trace of TLL itself